 If a student believes that they are a possible party to a nepotism situation together with an employee, the student should report the situation to the employee’s supervisor, or the unit director or head.
 If a student believes that they are a possible party to a nepotism situation together with a student or other University member or guest, the student should report the situation to the responsible administrator who oversees the domain in which the nepotism situation arises.
 For example, if the nepotism situation is occurring within a student group, the student can report the situation to the University employee advising that student group.

 Role of Responsible Administrator

 The responsible administrator should determine whether a nepotism situation can be eliminated or effectively mitigated.
-The responsible administrator may consult with their supervisor, Human Resources, and the Office of Equal Opportunity and Affirmative Action in making this determination.
+The responsible administrator may consult with their supervisor, Human Resources, and the Office of Equal Opportunity & Title IX in making this determination.
 Where the responsible administrator determines that the nepotism situation cannot be eliminated or effectively mitigated, the responsible administrator must request that the senior administrator determine whether to grant an exception to the policy.

 A responsible administrator may consider the following factors when determining whether a nepotism situation can be effectively mitigated.

 - Consider whether the conditions of the employment or academic association of the parties could be restructured in a way that minimizes the direct influence that one party has on the other’s employment or academic progress.
 Such restructuring can contribute to mitigating a nepotism situation.

 For example, a nepotism situation can often be effectively mitigated by removing the hiring or other employment decision-making authority from one of the parties, reassigning the job responsibilities of one or both parties, or changing a party’s advisor or class assignment.

 - Consider the risk that preferential treatment will result from the nepotism situation.
 It is less likely possible to effectively mitigate a nepotism situation where the potential for preferential treatment is high.